-Charging blocks and cables must be used carefully with the iPad to prevent damage.
-Replacement blocks and cables need to be purchased from the school office and are the responsibility of the student.
+Chargers and cables must be used carefully with the Chromebook to prevent damage.
+Replacement chargers need to be purchased from the school office and are the responsibility of the student.

-Each student will be provided an Apple ID. iPads will be pre-loaded with the generally required apps.
-Students will only be allowed to download apps located in the school's filtered app store.
-If students have school appropriate apps they would like to have added, they need to have them approved by the administration.
+Chromebooks will be pre-loaded with the generally required programs.
+If students have school appropriate programs they need to have added (for college classes), they must have them approved by the administration.